Dpope38/AirBnB_clone/README.md

 API (Application Programming Interface): The API serves as a communication interface between the front-end and your data.
 It allows for actions such as retrieving, creating, deleting, and updating data objects.

-Contributors
+Contributors:

-This project is currently not open to more contributors.
-The project is maintained by the following contributors:
+The project is maintained by the following contributors and not currently available to more contributors

 Daniel Olusoji and Olawumi Olaibi